-This is part four of the series titled Understanding Zero-party Data.
+This is part 4 of a 4-part series titled Understanding Zero-party Data.

 Data freshness refers to how up-to-date a specific data point is at a given point in time.